xbbg-org/xbbg/README.md

 ## Data Storage

 If `BBG_ROOT` is provided in `os.environ`, data can be saved locally in Parquet format.
-By default, local storage is preferred over Bloomberg for all queries.
+By default, local storage is preferred over blpapi for all queries.

 **Setup**: